-JMA Site 6 (03902.000246) is between the railroad and utility corridor to its east.
-It was characterized as a camp and workshop, dating from the Early Woodland and Late Woodland periods.
+JMA Site 6 (03902.000246) was characterized as a camp and workshop, dating from the Early Woodland and Late Woodland periods.
 The artifact assemblage included a Levanna-style arrowhead, at least one other bifacial tool, several scrapers, cracked rocks, and hundreds of lithic debitage fragments.
 Its status for the National Register is undetermined.

 JMA Site 1 (03902.000241) is fairly high-density site with an assemblage of over 80 fragments of debitage, two stone tools, and a hammerstone for tool making.
-The site is immediately west of the proposed cable route near Station 61087+00.
 Its status for the National Register is undetermined.
 To the southeast is JMA Site 2 (03902.000242), this too is a very high-density site with over 400 pieces of debitage and a quartz hammerstone.